ercintorun/Oracle_Cloud_Free_Tier_Wireguard/readme.md

 https://cloud.oracle.com
 Create a user, verify your address and phone number.
-From your credit card Oracle will charge only 0.93 euros, and it won't anymore unless you upgrade your tier specifically.
+From your credit card Oracle will charge only 0.93 euros for verification and will return it back.
+Unless you upgrade your tier specifically there won't bee any fee (At least that's what i've read).

 To enter oracle portal, it needs 2fa authentication, oracle has its ownn on playstore and appstore, just install it and login.